The real estate business is a people-to-people industry; clients’ needs are always the top priority.

 Some properties have details located in an exterior website.
 This can add to the viewing time and can degrade the overall user experience.
 Homes.com still have aspects to improve on.

 These five websites only provide a snapshot of how the top real estate firms conduct their business online.
-The key points of an excellent user interface includes:
+The key points of an excellent user interface design includes:

 - ease of use;